Visits to St. Peter's Basilica in Rome

 Michelangelo's Pieta| ©Alejandro Moreno Calvo

-If you join a guided tour, you will tour the Basilica in about an hour.
-If you go on your own, you can adjust the time of the visit as you wish, but expect that you will still need about 60 minutes to walk through the whole Basilica and stop at the main works such as the Baldachin or the Moses.
+If you join a tour of St. Peter's Basilica and the dome, you will tour the Basilica in about 1 hour and 45 minutes.
+If you go on your own, you can adjust the time of the visit as you wish, but expect that you will still need about 60 minutes to walk around the entire Basilica and stop at its main works such as the Baldachin or the Moses.

 Visit the dome| ©Clay Banks